Global Perspectives in Communication Disorders

 This is an international training opportunity for Master’s level Communication Sciences and Disorders students at GSU.
 Participants will provide intervention services to children and adults with communication disorders in the Mustard Seed Community in Kingston, Jamaica.

-Students will be housed on-site at Jacob’s Ladder in Maneague, Jamaica.
+Students will be housed on-site at Sophie's Place in Kingston, Jamaica.
 Accommodations are dormitory style with a central kitchen and living area.

 Students with documented disabilities who need accommodations during their study abroad experience should discuss these needs with a Program Director and the Office of Disability Services at the time of application.